Professor Teela Sanders

 Profile

 I am currently working in a research leadership position as the Dean for Research and Enterprise for the College of Social Sciences, Arts and Humanities.
-I am specifically involved in supporting 11 research centres in the College, leading on the research strategy and preparations to support the REF.
-I am leading on supporting the development of one of the University of Leicester’s key priorities around arts, culture and heritage partnership work, policy engagement and humanising space.
+I am specifically involved in supporting 11 research centres in the College, leading on the research strategy and Panel C & D for the REF2029.
+I am leading on supporting the development of one of the University of Leicester’s key priorities around arts, culture and heritage partnership work, setting up our first Institute of Policy and the development of the humanising space concept.

 Research